 The wooden storage box is also beautiful and protects the product.
 This is something that many manufacturers will not give you at this price.

-While the BLUE mics definitely have more presence than the Neumann, it also seemed to have a little less ‘air’ and openness, although you would only become aware of this subtle difference in a head-to-head comparison.
+The BLUE mics definitely have more presence than the Neumann, but the Neumann seemed to have a little less “air” and openness.
+However, you wouldn’t notice this slight difference unless you listened to them side by side.

 Is Blue a good brand for microphones?

-Blue Microphones is most well-known for its highly popular USB microphones, including the Yeti and Snowball.
-This Blue mics company also makes high-quality professional XLR, a condenser microphone (FET and tube), and ribbon microphones.
+Most people know Microphones for its very famous USB microphones, such as the Yeti and Snowball.
+This company also makes high-quality professional XLR, FET and tube condensers, and ribbon microphones.

-Is the baby bottle in need of phantom power?
+Is the bottle in need of phantom power?

-Baby Bottle has a very high sensitivity of 34mV/Pa.
+Bottle has a very high sensitivity of 34mV/Pa.
 This won’t strain your console mic preamps.
-The 50O output impedance is unusually low, allowing you to use long cables without any problems.
+The 500 output impedance is unusually low, allowing you to use long cables without any problems.
 Standard 48V Phantom power is required for the mic.

 Does the Blue Baby Bottle come with a pop filter?

-Blue Baby Bottle SL Studio Condenser Microphone with 20′ XLR Cable & Pop Filter.
+Bottle SL Studio Condenser with 20′ XLR Cable & Pop Filter.

 Is the bottle mic in need of a shock mount?